Skip to content

 Skip to navigation

-Evaluation of a culturally sensitive social and emotional well-being program for Aboriginal and Torres Strait Islanders
+Evaluation of a culturally sensitive social and emotional wellbeing program for Aboriginal and Torres Strait Islanders

 • Description

-Objective: To evaluate Deadly Thinking, a social and emotional well-being promotion program targeted to remote and rural Aboriginal and Torres Strait Islander communities.
-Deadly Thinking aims to improve emotional health literacy, psychological well-being and attitudes towards associated help-seeking.
+Objective: To evaluate Deadly Thinking, a social and emotional wellbeing promotion program targeted to remote and rural Aboriginal and Torres Strait Islander communities.
+Deadly Thinking aims to improve emotional health literacy, psychological wellbeing and attitudes towards associated help-seeking.

 Design: Participants completed pre/post-test evaluations via a brief self-report survey immediately before and after the Deadly Thinking workshop.